Private Fjord Fishing vs Shared Boat Tours in Norway - What’s the Difference?

 One of the most noticeable differences between shared and private tours is how guide attention is distributed.

-This is not a question of effort or competence, but simply a result of the group format.
+Over the course of a trip, this can influence how much each person actually learns and how engaged they feel in the fishing itself.
+This is not a question of effort or competence, but simply a natural result of the group format.

 Private Fjord Fishing vs Shared Boat Tours – A Practical Comparison